magebitcom/magento-toolbox/README.md

 Open up the extensions tab and search for `Magento Toolbox`

 ### Via command
-Open up the VS Code Quick open window (`Ctrl-Shift-P`) and run this command:
+Open up the VS Code Quick open window (`Ctrl-P`) and run this command:
 ```
 ext install magebit.magebit-magento-toolbox
 ```